yungcomputerchair/RustyFusion/README.md

 ### Known Issues
 None currently

 Items that are ***highlighted*** are in planning or WIP.
-Items marked with `+` are either new and not present in OpenFusion or enhanced from OpenFusion.
+Items marked with `+` are either new and not present in OpenFusion or enhanced from OpenFusion (bug fixes not included).
 Some items have dependencies in other categories, so the list won't get completed in order.

 ## Developing
 **RustyFusion requires an instance of a supported database backend to connect to for database operations.** You can manually configure an instance and set the connection parameters in `config.toml` or, for PostgreSQL specifically, use `docker compose` to spawn a container with the default parameters.